Religion in Canada: Raw data

-In the Canada 2011 National Household Survey (the 2011 census did not ask about religious affiliation but the survey sent to a subset of the population did), 69% of the Canadian population list Roman Catholicism or Protestantism or another Christian denomination as their religion, down 8% from the Canada 2001 Census, where 77% of the population listed a Christian religion.
-Representing two out of five Canadians, the Roman Catholic Church in Canada is by far the country's largest single denomination.
+In the Canada 2011 National Household Survey (the 2011 census did not ask about religious affiliation but the survey sent to a subset of the population did), 69% of the Canadian population list Catholicism or Protestantism or another Christian denomination as their religion, down 8% from the Canada 2001 Census, where 77% of the population listed a Christian religion.
+Representing two out of five Canadians, the Catholic Church in Canada is by far the country's largest single denomination.
 Secularization has been growing since the 1960s.
 In 2011, 23.9% declared no religious affiliation, compared to 16.5% in 2001.

 In recent years there have been substantial rises in non-Christian religions in Canada.
 From the 1991 to 2011, Islam grew by 316%, Hinduism 217%, Sikhism 209%, and Buddhism 124%.
-The growth of non-Christian religions expressed as a percentage of Canada's population rose from 4% in 1991 to 8% in 2011.
+The growth of non-Christian religions expressed as a percentage of Canada's population rose from 4% in 1991 to 12% in 2021.
 In terms of the ratio of non-Christians to Christians, it rose from 19 Christians (95% of religious population) to 1 non-Christian (5% of religious population) in 1991 to 8 Christians (89%) to 1 non-Christian (11%) in 2011, a rise of 135% of the ratio of non-Christians to Christians, or a decline of 6.5% of Christians to non-Christians, in 20 years.

+By province/territory

 1Includes Pagan, Wicca, Unity – New Thought – Pantheist, Scientology, Rastafarian, New Age, Gnostic, Satanist, etc.